large-scale-gxe-methods/GEM/README.md

 --output-style
      Modifies the output of GEM.
 Must be one of the following:
      minimum: Output the summary statistics for only the GxE and marginal G terms.
      meta: 'minimum' output plus additional fields for the main G and any GxCovariate terms.
 For a robust analysis, additional columns for the model-based summary statistics will be included.
      full: 'meta' output plus additional fields needed for re-analyses of a subset of interactions.
-     Default: minimum
+          Default: meta